mathieu-benoit/labspace-all-101-docker-intro/README.md

 👋 [All 101] Docker Intro and Overview Labspace!

 During this lab, you will learn to do the following:
-- Demo #1 - Running PosgreSQL
+- Demo #1 - Run PosgreSQL
-- Demo #2 - Development
+- Demo #2 - Develop
-- Demo #3 - Testing
+- Demo #3 - Test
-- Demo #4 - Buidling
+- Demo #4 - Build
+- Demo #5 - Secure

 ## Run this Labspace